Application procedure

 A grant to support students with limited financial resources studying in recognized Flemish higher education institutions.
 To qualify for a study grant, you must meet several conditions f.e. the nationality requirements.

-How can I apply for a Flemish study grant?
+How can I apply for a study grant of the Flemish Community?

-You can also apply directly via the e-portal of the service of Study grants.
+You can apply for a study grant (studietoelage) for the academic year 2026-2027 starting June 2, 2026 up to and including June 1, 2027 via the e-portal of the service of Study grants.

 Am I eligible for a study grant from the Flemish Community?